Ross Noble: Guest appearances

 In Australia, he has guested on such TV and radio shows as Network 10's Rove (Live), The Panel, Good News Week, Thank God You're Here, Studio 10, The Project, Would I Lie to You?
 Australia and Hughesy, We Have a Problem, the ABC's The Glasshouse, Spicks and Specks, and A Quiet Word With ..., as well as Triple M radio show Get This, regular appearances on Triple J.

 In Ireland, he appeared on the first series of Tubridy Tonight, where he went over to a prop bookcase to inspect if the books were real.
 Upon reading one book, he found a photo of Mike Yarwood on one page, which he cut out and wore as a mask for a portion of the interview.

-Since 2010 he has made eighteen guest appearances on British comedy panel show QI.
+Since 2010, he has made eighteen guest appearances on British comedy panel show QI.

-In July 2011 Ross appeared in the second episode of the 17th series of Top Gear.
-On the show he revealed that he currently owns earth moving machines as well as an Abbott 433 self-propelled gun, which he calls his "Tank".
+In July 2011, Ross appeared in the second episode of the 17th series of Top Gear.
+On the show, he revealed that he currently owns earth moving machines as well as an Abbott 433 self-propelled gun, which he calls his "Tank".
 He did a lap around the Top Gear track in 1.43.5, beating Tom Cruise and placing him in second place behind John Bishop.
+He later appeared in April 2017 in the sixth episode of series 24, achieving a lap around the track in 1:37.5.

-In 2012 he was a regular panelist on That Sunday Night Show on ITV.
+In 2012, he was a regular panellist on That Sunday Night Show on ITV.

-In April 2012 he featured on Triple J for a day where he co-hosted some shows, and played an imaginative game of Cluedo, where they found people from around Melbourne that matched the Cluedo characters names to come into the studio and play.
+In April 2012, he featured on Triple J for a day where he co-hosted some shows, and played an imaginative game of Cluedo, where they found people from around Melbourne that matched the Cluedo characters names to come into the studio and play.